‘For Honor’: Will Ditching P2P For Dedicated Servers Fix Connectivity Issues?

 For Honor game director Roman Campos Oriola goes in depth on why Ubisoft went with Peer to Peer networking and it’s impact on the widespread connectivity issues.

-For Honor is no doubt another promising AAA title from Ubisoft but much like its predecessors, the game has been relentlessly plagued by connection and server issues, even weeks into its launch.
+For Honor is no doubt another promising AAA title from Ubisoft, but much like its predecessors, the game has been relentlessly plagued by connection and server issues, even weeks into its launch.
 In fact, the server problems have been so bad that it has become detrimental to the success of For Honor.

 #ForHonor is a great game crippled by its Server choices our @ForHonorGame #noobreview https://t.co/iqW5b8mfkh pic.twitter.com/LoZmswgirO